budparr/budparr.com/_posts/article/2010-03-22-a-jazz-lexicon-a-unique-and-rebellious-way-of-speaking.md

 ---
-layout: post
+layout: page
-title: 'A Jazz Lexicon - "A unique and rebellious way of speaking..."'
+title: "A Jazz Lexicon - 'A unique and rebellious way of speaking...'"
 tags: ['books', 'jazz', 'language']
 categories: ['literature', 'culture']
 ---